Master of Public Health (MPH)

-Our classrooms extend beyond campus borders, into a city famous for its forward-thinking approach to public health advocacy and community outreach
+Our classrooms extend beyond campus borders and embody San Francisco's forward-thinking approach to public health advocacy and community outreach

 Public health refers to all organized measures (whether public or private) to prevent disease, promote health, and prolong life among the population as a whole.
 Beyond just the prevention and eradication of particular diseases, Public Health focuses on the entire spectrum of health by focusing on the political, economic and social conditions - what we call the social determinants - that promote the health of populations.

-The Master of Public Health (MPH) Program is an interprofessional degree offered by the School of Nursing and Health Professions through its Department of Population Health Sciences.
-The MPH is designed for students interested in learning the practical aspects of public health and developing critical leadership skills needed to promote population health and prevention of diseases.
-The program is particularly well suited for candidates eager to develop practice-oriented skills and competencies to promote population health.
+The Master of Public Health (MPH) program at USF, is ideal for students interested in learning the practical aspects of public health and developing critical leadership skills needed to promote population health and prevention of diseases.
+Students develop practice-oriented skills and competencies to promote population health.
 Candidates complete coursework in a myriad of fields, including epidemiology, biostatistics, community and behavioral health, environmental health, and public health policy and leadership.

 USF News asked Cather, who was recognized by New York Nonprofit Media as one of its 40 rising stars under the age of 40, about her mission to make healthy food available to everyone regardless of their neighborhood or social class.